PAY RANGE: 206

 MINIMUM ACCEPTABLE TRAINING AND EXPERIENCE (The following statement represents the minimum training and experience standards which will be used to admit or reject applicants for tests.
 Applications submitted by candidates for this class will be reviewed based on training and experience requirements as approved on 9/81.)

 One year of permanent civil service status as a Prosecution Detective Sergeant.

 PHYSICAL AND MEDICAL REQUIREMENTS

 Ability to meet the physical and medical standards approved for this class.

 LICENSES, REGISTRATIONS AND/OR CERTIFICATES

-- Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of employment as a Prosecution Detective Captain.
+Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of employment as a Prosecution Detective Lieutenant.

 Class Established 1/53

 Spec.
 Revision 9/81